 Similar to mince pies, Christmas pudding is a traditional Christmas dessert.
 The recipe has changed through the years, and at one point was made mostly of plum, hence the name plum pudding.
 Now made up of fruit, spice, and nuts, Christmas pudding makes an excellent addition to any Christmas dinner.

 Kissing under the mistletoe is an old tradition that symbolizes love and acceptance.
 The mistletoe itself has multiple meanings through different cultures, but the tradition of kissing under it came from a British tradition.
 Now it remains a fun family Christmas traditional decoration for any home.

 Additional Resources for Family Christmas Traditions

-If you liked this guide on family Christmas traditions, and you’re looking for additional Christmas resources for the family, check out our additional content on how to simplify your holiday season as well as our collection of personalized gifts.
+If you liked this guide on family Christmas traditions, and you’re looking for additional Christmas resources for the family, check out our collection of personalized gifts.